Skip to main content

 The Menu and What to Order

 The à la carte covers traditional-based cooking with some creative touches: cured meat croquettes, a 'false' duck risotto with wild mushrooms, a pistachio biscuit with raspberry mousse and lemon ice-cream appear among the options.
 The tasting menu is available but served to the whole table only, which means it works for groups dining together but is not an option if half your party wants à la carte.
-For a return visit, the tasting menu is worth considering if everyone at the table is aligned, at the €€ price tier, it is unlikely to feel like a financial stretch.
+For a return visit, the tasting menu works if everyone at the table is aligned, at the €€ price tier, it is unlikely to feel like a financial stretch.

 The Cocido Maragato remains the centrepiece and requires pre-ordering, so plan ahead.
 If you are visiting specifically for it, confirm your reservation well in advance and make the pre-order at the same time.